e-Spirit/javascript-content-api-library/README.md

 # Legal Notices

-JavaScript Content API Library is a product of [Crownpeak Technology GmbH](http://www.crownpeak.com), Dortmund, Germany.
+JavaScript Content API Library is a library of [Crownpeak Technology GmbH](http://www.crownpeak.com), Dortmund, Germany.
 The JavaScript Content API Library is subject to the Apache-2.0 license.

 > **_Disclaimer_**